annastropha/tinkers-reader/README.md

 - [ ] Vanilla+TC+Non-Tail Mods dataset
 - [ ] Buttons to load sample datasets
 - [ ] Button to save and load custom dataset
+- [ ] Automatic Saving+Persistence of current dataset via cookies (is there a better option?
+Look into it)